openmsi/openmsistream_short_course/cheat_sheets/01_setup_for_activities.md

 ## Installing miniconda

 Conda is an open source package and environment manager that runs on Windows, Mac, and Linux operating systems.
-It's one of the easiest ways to intall open source software packages and manage sequestered computing environments on your machine.
+It's one of the easiest ways to install open source software packages and manage sequestered computing environments on your machine.
 We'll do everything for these activities in a special-made Conda environment, so that you can complete these activities without needing to permanently install stuff on your own machine.

 If you already have Anaconda or miniconda installed, you can skip to the next step.
 If not, you should install miniconda on your system.
 You can find instructions for how to do that in the docs on [this page](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), and you can find installers for your system on [this page](https://docs.conda.io/projects/miniconda/en/latest/).
 Check [this section](https://docs.conda.io/projects/miniconda/en/latest/#quick-command-line-install) for the fastest way to install the latest version of miniconda on your system.